TakiTake/tips/investigation/log.md

 ## Your boss ask you "When stop the error?"

-You have to find last line which http status is 500.
+You have to find last line which http status code is 500.

 ### Solution